vinaya-class/vinaya-class.github.io/src/13-money.md

 support.

-If the bhikkhu harasses the steward with impatient prompting, even if he obtains the requisite, the item must be forfeited and the NP offence confessed.
+If the bhikkhu harasses the steward with impatient prompting, even if he obtains the requisite, the item must be forfeited and the NP offense confessed.

-If the bhikkhu exceeds the number of allowed promptings, he incurs the NP offence when obtaining the item.
+If the bhikkhu exceeds the number of allowed promptings, he incurs the NP offense when obtaining the item.

 A verbal prompting may be substituted with two silent ones: from 6 verbal and 0 silent, to 0 verbal and 12 silent.